hsjobeki/nix-types/docs/src/intro.md

 > NOTE: Currently out of scope of this project.
 > Change the nix language to natively support type annotations.
 (Even if they are not real static types)
 > `Types` could then be built from the findings of this project.

+## Why having interface declarations is good

+In general developers must break complex parts into modules.
+Allowing them to follow the SOLID principles.
+Where you could write the interface definition and then develop or refactor the module behind that interface.
+As long as the interface stays the same or is downwards compatible nothing in your software breaks.
+This property is a very essential feature for writing stable and extendable code.

+Nix offers nixos-modules to write such modules and interface declarations.
+However those declarations are boilerplate code that may run during evaluation time.
+And also increases complexity as there is a lot going on with `merge behavior` `priority (e.g. mkForce)` and so on.
+Also it is not really clear what is actually validated and how much it costs.

+With type annotations this can be avoided.
+It is not considered mutually exclusive but rather inclusive to use both worlds together.
+Validate at runtime what cannot be known statically (before runtime) and validate statically once you are sure about something in a static context.
+A good type system would offer both and even detect automatically when to run the check.

+Thanks to @roberth and @theophane to point me towards this.